List of Family Matters characters: Richie Crawford

-Played by Joseph & Julius Wright (credited as Joseph Julius Wright) (1989–1990); and Bryton McClure (1990–1997).
+Played by Joseph & Julius Wright (credited as Joseph Julius Wright) (season 1); and Bryton McClure (seasons 2–9).

 Richard "Richie" Crawford was the only son of Robert and Rachel Crawford; Robert dies before Richie was born, which in part prompts Rachel's move into the Winslow household.
 There, Carl effectively fills the "father" role left vacant by Robert's death.
 Richie is almost a year old in the show's first season and was age-advanced to 3-years-old in beginning with the season two premiere "Rachel's Place".
 He is a typical mischievous child and even idolizes Steve; in fact, due to the nerd's constant visits and unrelenting crush on Laura, Richie calls him "Uncle Steve".
 In later episodes, Richie becomes the friend to a young orphan named 3J (whom the Winslows eventually adopt).
 His final appearance in the series was in the Christmas-themed episode "Deck the Malls" from the ninth season.
 He was often paired with and had a sibling rivalry like relationship with Judy.

 Jerry Jamal Jameson

-Played by Orlando Brown (1996–1998).
+Played by Orlando Brown (seasons 8–9).

 Jerry Jamal Jameson, referred to as 3J, is a young boy whom Carl and Harriette adopted in the season eight episode "3J in the House".
 He was introduced as Urkel's "Little Brother" (in the season seven episode "My Big Brother," which pays homage to the Big Brothers/Big Sisters of America program) and later becomes friends with Richie.
 His street-wise, smart-mouthed demeanor is a cover for his loneliness and desire to have a stable, permanent family; his birth mother had given him up for adoption shortly after he was born and frequently moved around.
-He was living with his aunt for a time until he was placed in a children's shelter, when she could no longer afford to keep him.
+He was living with his aunt (freaky) for a time until he was placed in a children's shelter, when she could no longer afford to keep him.
 The Winslows, seeing that he needed love, decide to adopt him.
 It is revealed in the episode "Whose Man is it Anyway?," that his mother is a waitress and Carl took him there (not realising the connection) for lunch and that one day she would like to reunite with him but until then, Carl promises to take care of him and would remain keeping in contact with her.